Battle of Colachel: Siege of Colachel

 When Marthanda Varma reached Kalkulam, he adopted measures to counteract the progress of the Dutch, who had captured almost all the villages between Colachel and Kottar, and were intending to attack Padmanabhapuram, the capital of Travancore.
 The Raja raised a levy of 2000 Nairs to reinforce the regular infantry already in service in that part of the country.
 Marthanda Varma strongly remonstrated with the Dutch Governor of Cochin and wrote to the Government in Batavia a letter of remonstrance and complaint.

 King Marthanda Varma sought help in the war from the local Mukkuvar leaders.
 They agreed to the king's request, and many sea divers in Mukkuvars were used at night to sink the few Dutch ships which were anchored in Colachel.
 After the victory of the Colachel war, a local fishing village was named Marthandam Thura, and King Marthanda Varma helped to construct a new church there.

 De Lannoy's research text from the University of Leiden in Netherlands had references to the Mukkuvar in Colachel.
 First, he made it clear that however much the Dutch tried, the 'mukkuvars' did not betray the Travancore king.
 As the Dutch approached the shore, the Travancore army had made a retreat, and the locals fled the area.
 It was not enough for the Dutch to simply bombard a place and then barge in; to continue the war they required fortifications, trenches, and makeshift sheds and storerooms.
 The Dutch captain wanted his generals to talk to the Mukkuvar community in the most peaceful manner and get them on their side.
 They wanted the 'mukkuvars' for the work on the fortifications, and also for local support.
 Pots of money were offered, but the fishermen refused.
 The Dutch then approached the local Jesuit priests to get the fishermen on board.
 De Lannoy writes that the Jesuits told the Dutch point blank that the fishermen would not betray their king.

 In retaliation, the Jesuit church in Colachel was bombarded by the Dutch.
 A priest was killed, and three were abducted and taken to a Dutch ship to be tortured.
 The second reference reveals how members of the 'mukkuvar' community delayed Dutch reinforcements from reaching Colachel.
 A small mail boat with an officer and a few mukkuvar men was sent to the Kanyakumari Dutch camp to fetch reinforcements.
 De Lannoy writes that the fisherman toppled the boat and took the officer to the Travancore camp.
 The fishermen were also instrumental in tricking many unsuspecting Dutch soldiers who were shipped in as reinforcements to march straight into the mouth of the Travancore army.
-It were some of these trapped Dutch soldiers who gave the Travancore army tips about Dutch strategy.
+It was some of these trapped Dutch soldiers who gave the Travancore army tips about Dutch strategy.